BGP hijacking definition

-BGP hijacking is the redirection of Internet traffic caused by an illegitimate BGP announcement from a malicious or misconfigured autonomous system (AS).
-In essence, the offending AS either intentionally or unintentionally reroutes traffic meant for other destinations through its own network.
+BGP hijacking is an illegitimate BGP announcement from a malicious or misconfigured autonomous system (AS) that causes the redirection of Internet traffic to an unintended AS.
+In essence, the offending AS, either intentionally or by mistake, reroutes traffic destined for other recipients to its own network, creating serious cybersecurity risks.

 BGP hijacking incidents can result in the interception of sensitive data, the redirection of users to malicious websites, data loss, service disruptions, and other serious issues.
 The fundamental flaw that makes BGP hijacking possible is the trust-based nature of the Border Gateway Protocol (BGP), which forms the backbone of the modern Internet.